 - 6.1 Members must inform clients as fully as possible using plain language regarding the psychotherapy service or purpose for which consent is sought.
-Exceptions to this are where it is not reasonably possible to obtain informed consent, where an explicit exception has been agreed upon in advance, or where there is legal stipulation that consent is not required. - 6.2 Informed consent implies that the person seeking therapy or training is fully informed of the processes and standards to be applied to the work.
-Achieving informed consent involves members: - 6.2.1 explaining what consent is being sought for the action, event, purpose and nature of the processes, disclosures or procedures a member intends using; - 6.2.2 elaborating and checking the client's understanding of reasonably foreseeable risks, implications, adverse effects, and possible disadvantages of the processes, disclosures or procedures for which consent is sought; - 6.2.3 explaining how information will be collected and recorded and how, where, and for how long, information will be stored, and who will have access to the stored information; - 6.2.4 informing clients about the extent of their participation, that they may decline to participate, and the options for and limitations of withdrawing once they have consented to what is being proposed.
-This includes explaining to clients what the reasonably foreseeable consequences would be if they decline to participate or withdraw from the proposed procedures; - 6.2.5 clarifying the frequency, expected duration, financial and administrative basis of the psychotherapy; - 6.2.6 informing clients about confidentiality and the limits to confidentiality; and
+Exceptions to this are where it is not possible to obtain informed consent, where an explicit exception has been agreed upon in advance, or where there is legal stipulation that consent is not required. - 6.2 Informed consent implies that the person seeking therapy or training is informed as fully as possible, of the processes and standards to be applied to the work.
+Achieving informed consent involves members: - 6.2.1 explaining the intervention for which consent is being sought. - 6.2.2 elaborating and checking the client's understanding of foreseeable risks, implications, disclosures or procedures for which consent is sought. - 6.2.3 explaining how information will be collected, stored, and accessed. - 6.2.4 informing clients about the extent of their participation, that they may decline to participate, and the options for withdrawing once they have consented to what is being proposed. - 6.2.5 clarifying the frequency, expected duration, financial and administrative basis of the psychotherapy. - 6.2.6 informing clients about confidentiality and the limits to confidentiality. - 6.2.7 making clear, where necessary, the conditions under which the psychotherapy services may be terminated. - 6.2.8 being responsive to questions that clients may raise and having an attitude of informed consent being an ongoing part of the therapeutic relationship subject to further discussion as required.

-- 6.2.7 making clear, where necessary, the conditions under which the psychotherapy services may be terminated. - 6.3 Members must ensure that they have informed consent from clients in circumstances where clients are agreeing to processes, disclosures or procedures relating to psychotherapy services provided by members.
-This includes: - 6.3.1 provision of psychotherapy itself; - 6.3.2 situations where a Third Party contracts the therapeutic service; - 6.3.3 the use of clinical or case material in presentations to others such as during training; and - 6.3.4 research and publication. - 6.4 Where a client's capacity to give consent is, or may be, impaired or limited (for example with children or young people), the consent of people with legal authority to act on behalf of the client must be obtained whilst also attempting to obtain the client's own consent as far as practically possible. - 6.5 Where, by law, client consent is not required, the processes and procedures outlined above for obtaining informed consent should still be followed as far as practically possible. - 6.6 The informed consent provisions of this code must also be followed in instances where a client alleges misconduct by another therapist.
+- 6.3 Members must ensure that they have informed consent from clients in circumstances where clients are agreeing to processes, disclosures or procedures relating to psychotherapy services provided by members.
+This includes: - 6.3.1 Provision of psychotherapy itself. - 6.3.2 Situations where a third-party contracts the therapeutic service. - 6.3.3 The use of clinical or case material in presentations to others such as during training. - 6.3.4 research and publication. - 6.4 Where a client's capacity to give consent is, or may be, impaired or limited (for example with children or young people), the consent of the client, as well as the consent of people with legal authority to act on behalf of the client must be obtained. - 6.5 Where, by law, client consent is not required, the processes and procedures outlined above for obtaining informed consent should still be followed as far as practically possible. - 6.6 The informed consent provisions of this code must also be followed in instances where a client alleges misconduct by another therapist.
 The client should be fully apprised of the options and procedures for making a complaint.